pepperpepperpepper/OpenDroidPDF/plan.md

     - On Linux, opening `.docx`/`.doc` works end-to-end and can export an annotated PDF.

 - [ ] W2 — Android conversion (v1: guided external conversion; v2 optional)
-  - v1 (ship this first; realistic for F-Droid):
+  - v1 (ship this first; best UX while keeping the main APK small):
+    - Implement Office Pack detection + binding:
+      - if Office Pack installed + signature matches → convert in-app and open the derived PDF.
-    - When a `.docx`/`.doc` is selected, show a dialog:
+      - else → show a dialog that offers:
-      - explains OpenDroidPDF imports Word docs as PDF,
+        - “Install Office Pack” (if we have a known distribution path),
-      - offers “Open in another app to convert to PDF” (`ACTION_VIEW`),
+        - or “Open in another app to convert to PDF” (`ACTION_VIEW`) as fallback.
-      - explains how to return: “Share/Save as PDF, then open that PDF in OpenDroidPDF”.
-    - Add a deterministic Genymotion smoke asserting the dialog is shown (no crash).
+    - Add a deterministic Genymotion smoke that asserts:
+      - when Office Pack is not installed, the guidance dialog is shown (no crash).
+      - when Office Pack is installed (later, once we have it), conversion succeeds and the reader opens the PDF.
-  - v2 (optional later):
+  - v2 (optional later, only if we accept the size/complexity):
-    - only consider an in-app converter if size/licensing/perf are acceptable for F-Droid.
+    - bundle a full engine into Office Pack (e.g., LibreOfficeKit/Collabora) for high-fidelity `.doc/.docx → PDF`.
   - Definition of done:
-    - Android provides a clear user path; no silent failure; no broken Save semantics.
+    - Android provides a clear user path; no silent failure; the reader opens the derived PDF; Save gating remains correct (“origin=Word”).

 - [ ] W3 — Sidecar + export semantics for imported docs
   - Imported Word docs use sidecar persistence only (same behavior as EPUB / read-only PDF).